Master of Science in Electrical Engineering (M.S.E.E.)

 The minimum acceptable grade point average is 3.0.
 (See Grade Regulations.)

 Advanced standing or transfer credit is limited to six (6) graduate credits.
-Petitions should be submitted to the Engineering and Physics Division and should document minimum competency defined as relevant graduate course work at an accredited institution with an earned minimum grade of 3.0 (0-to-4 scale) or equivalent expertise.
+Petitions should be submitted to the Mechanical & Electrical Engineering Department and should document minimum competency defined as relevant graduate course work at an accredited institution with an earned minimum grade of 3.0 (0-to-4 scale) or equivalent expertise.

 A limited number of assistantships are available for full-time students.
 Applicants should possess superior academic qualifications and provide good scores in the GRE (General and Engineering).

 EE-403.
 Computational Techniques in Electrical Engineering

 Application of MATLAB, LabVIEW, and PSPICE to solve problems in electrical engineering